 Devotees see Kedarnath as the Kedar Khand where their deity Mahadev resides.
-Not only the devotees of Hindu religion come to Kedarnath Darshan, but people of other religions also come to see this wonderful form of Bholenath.
-Other names of Lord Shiva are Bhola Bhandari, Shambhunath, Mahadeva and Kedar Baba.
+Not only do the devotees of the Hindu religion come to Kedarnath Darshan, but people of other religions also come to see this wonderful form of Bholenath.
+Other names of Lord Shiva are Bhola Bhandari, Shambhunath, Mahadeva, and Kedar Baba.

 Chota Char Dham in Uttarakhand

 Kedarnath is one of the significant temples of the sacred Chota Char Dham Yatra.
 This Yatra Consist of four temples of Uttarakhand.
 These are Kedarnath, Badrinath, Gangotri, and Yamunotri.